 State law and our policy govern when your Account is considered dormant.
 Your Account is usually considered dormant if you have not accessed your Account, communicated to us about your Account or otherwise shown an interest in your Account within the period of time specified under applicable law.
 Each state has varying laws as to when an account becomes dormant, and we may be required to send the balance in your Account if it becomes dormant to the state of your last known address.
 We will make reasonable efforts to contact you if required by applicable law before transferring the remaining balance of your Account to the applicable state.
 After we surrender the funds to the state, you must apply to the appropriate state agency to reclaim your funds.
 You can avoid the surrender of your funds by simply conducting transactions, contacting us about your Account or replying to any abandoned property notices we may provide to you.

 We may also place your Account in an inactive status if you have not had any transaction for at least six (6) months.
 If your Account becomes inactive, you may not receive statements or be able to conduct certain transactions.
 Inactive Accounts must be reactivated.
-Contact us by email at firstname.lastname@example.org to reactivate your Account.
+Contact us on our online support tools to reactivate your Account.

 3.15 Account Fees and Fee Schedule